A student is unable to take a test. What might be the cause?

 The practice session is primarily meant to gauge the student's ability to work with the program's interface, to see if the student understands how to select and enter an answer.
 Have the student try another practice, and carefully observe the student.

-- If the student understands how to answer questions, but keeps giving incorrect answers, this may indicate that the student is not ready to have his or her abilities assessed by Star Reading Spanish.
+- If the student understands how to answer questions, but keeps giving incorrect answers, this may indicate that the student is not ready to have his or her abilities assessed by Star Reading.

 - If the student understands how to answer questions, but keeps running out of time before entering an answer, you may need to extend the time limits for that student.

 - If the student does not understand how to answer questions, review the testing procedures with the student.
-The Star Reading Spanish™ Test Administration Manual (both the English and Spanish version) is an excellent resource for performing such a review.
+The Star Reading Test Administration Manual is an excellent resource for performing such a review.

 Am I allowed to read questions to the students?